Tim Pool: Journalism and commentary

-In July 2022, Pool had an op-ed published in Newsweek magazine in response to video footage of him being included in the United States House Select Committee on the January 6 Attack public hearings.
-Pool claimed the committee misrepresented him with an out of context clip of him reading a Fox News news article alongside people calling for a "red wedding".

-In November 2022, Pool interviewed rapper and presidential candidate Kanye West.
-West's political advisors, alt-right commentator Milo Yiannopoulos and white supremacist Nick Fuentes also participated in the interview.
+In November 2022, Pool interviewed rapper and presidential candidate Kanye West on his podcast, Timcast IRL.
+West's political advisors, Milo Yiannopoulos and white supremacist Nick Fuentes also participated in the interview.
 The interview came days after West and Fuentes met with former President Trump.
 During the interview, West made a series of antisemitic statements, including claims about a Jewish conspiracy controlling the American government and media.
 Pool criticized West's comments on Jews, saying "I'm gonna disagree with you."
-After Pool refused to explicitly criticize Jews, West and his advisors walked out of the interview.
+After Pool refused to criticize Jews, West and his advisors walked out of the interview.

-As of 2019 and 2020, Pool's audience was largely right-wing.
+According to The Independent, BuzzFeed News, and The Daily Dot, Pool has a "primarily right-wing audience".

+In September 2024, U.S. federal prosecutors charged two employees of Russia's state-controlled media network RT of conspiracy to violate the Foreign Agents Registration Act, conspiracy to commit money laundering and of allegedly launching a $10 million propaganda scheme that enlisted popular right-wing social media influencers.
+The indictment describes, but does not mention by name, Tenet Media, which has partnered with commentators Pool, Dave Rubin, Lauren Southern, Benny Johnson, Matt Christiansen, and Tayler Hansen.
+Pool matches the indictment's description of "Commentator-2", who it alleges agreed to provide content to Tenet Media in exchange for "$100k per weekly episode".
+In his response to the indictment on Twitter, Pool, who had previously stated that Ukraine was one of the United States' enemies, stated that he was unaware of the company's connections to Russian funding and declared himself a victim of the alleged scheme.
+U.S. Attorney General Merrick Garland said "the company never disclosed to the influencers – or to their millions of followers – its ties to RT and the Russian government".

 Other activities

 In 2014, Pool helped launch Tagg.ly, a mobile app that watermarks photos.
 Pool said he was interested in this kind of application due to experiences where others used his photographs without attribution.

 In 2019, he co-founded the news company Subverse, which raised $1 million in 22 hours via regulation crowdfunding in 2019, surpassing the previous record on Wefunder.
 The service was later renamed SCNR.
 Pool partnered with Emily Molli and former Vice editor-in-chief Rocco Castoro, although Pool later fired both of them in January 2021.

-In 2022, he collaborated with drummer Pete Parada to release a single called "Only Ever Wanted", which reached the No. 2 spot on the global Apple Music chart.
+In 2022, he collaborated with drummer Pete Parada to release two singles "Genocide (Losing My Mind)" and "Only Ever Wanted".
+"Only Ever Wanted" reached the No. 2 spot on the global iTunes chart.
 The single was most downloaded on the Billboard charts in September 2022 in Alternative Digital Song Sales.

-"Genocide (Losing My Mind)" reached the No. 2 spot on Billboards Rock Digital Song No. 1 song chart for All Genres on iTunes in November 2022.
-The song competed with Taylor Swift's "Anti-Hero" for the No. 1 spot on iTunes.
-By December 2022, the single had sold 13,000 singles and been streamed over 1 million times.
+Both singles reached the No. 1 spot on iTunes.

+In May 2025, Pool was a guest on the Bill Maher podcast Club Random.